St. George Church

 FELLOWSHIP HOUR follows the morning services.
 We ask everyone, as often as possible, to bring a dish to share with others on Sundays.
 And we also ask that you take any leftovers home when you leave.
 Doing so makes it easier for those who tidy up afterwards.
 Thanks so much!

 PRAYER REQUESTS UPDATE Prayer changes things--let us support one another.
 How is God answering prayers?
-Joan and Allen are requesting prayer support: Joan was recently hospitalized with a serious infection and is recuperating and Allen is dealing with vision problems.
-They are determined to be back in church soon.
-Please help them regain health and strength through your prayers!
-Eleni M. ccontinues to recover her health after suffering effects of a tick bite; Victoria and Innocent thank all who've prayed for them, their bones are pretty much healed now, thanks be to God!
-Grigori reports the DVT is remedied the best it can be at this point and wants to thank all that have prayed for him, too.
-Subdeacon Patrick's Uncle John has some weighty decisions to make about treatment for esophageal disease, he appreciates your past and continuing prayers.
+Thank God for raising Joan and Allen to better health over the last week--thank you for your prayers!
+Joan was recently hospitalized with a serious infection and is still recuperating and Allen is dealing with vision problems.
+Even so, determination and God's mercy brought them back to church last Sunday!
+Eleni M. ccontinues to recover her health after suffering effects of a tick bite; Subdeacon Patrick's Uncle John has some weighty decisions to make about treatment for esophageal disease, he appreciates your past and continuing prayers.
 Cathy appreciates your on-going prayers as she works to facilitate healing of cancer in natural ways.
 So far, so good.
 Dr. Allison's mother, Paula, is enjoying more stable health at this time, a mercy for both her and her family.
 Thank God for how prayer support is affecting these outcomes!
 Summarized requests from past weeks: for Fr.
-Leo (improvement of mobility in right arm--he underwent an MRI on his shoulder this past week); for continued prayers of protection for Mona's family still living in Pakistan; for Mark, UMaine student working with Project Mexico this summer, returning to UMaine in the spring.
+Leo (improvement of mobility in right arm--he recently had an MRI done on his shoulder); for continued prayers of protection for Mona's family still living in Pakistan; for Mark, UMaine student working with Project Mexico this summer, returning to UMaine in the spring.
 Also, for parishioner relatives Nick and Darrell, two men afflicted with serious illnesses.
 Continue to uphold Victoria's son, Matthew (attending seminary this fall), Panagiota & Seraphima (stroke recovery) and Pat (managing eyesight health).
 Again, your prayers for these these brothers and sisters in Christ are of great assistance to each person being upheld.

 A NEWLY DECLARED ORTHODOX SAINT FROM GREECE Papa Demetrios Gagastathis was canonized by the Ecumenical Patriarch on July 9, 2025.
 For a number of years, pious faithful have recognized the humility, holiness and loving, sacrificial pastoral care of this shepherd of God's flock on the earth. https://www.mystagogyresourcecenter.com/2025/07/papa-demetrios-gagastathis-has-been.html Holy one of God, pray to God for us!